nanoframework/nanoframework.github.io/content/building/cmake-presets.md

 Developer-local adjustments are split across two systems:

-- **CMake-level**: `config/user-prefs.json` — for build type, tool paths, SDK paths, build version and similar build-system variables.
+- **CMake-level**: `config/user-prefs.json` and `config/user-tools-repos.json` — for build type, build verbosity/version, tool paths, SDK paths and similar build-system variables.
 - **Kconfig-level**: `config/user-kconfig.conf` — for target features, APIs, RTM mode, CLR trace flags and similar target configuration.
 See [Kconfig options](kconfig-options.md) for details.

 ## Build options for CMake Presets

 Below is a list of the build options that **remain** in CMake presets.
-These are build-system variables that are not part of target configuration.

-- "BUILD_VERSION" : "**version-number-for-the-build-format-is-N.N.N.N**"
-  - This can be used [to prevent a board from updating if working on a custom firmware](../faq/automatic-firmware-updates.md)
-  - This can be used to workaround "[Found assemblies mismatches when checking for deployment pre-check](build-instructions.md#preparation)" error during deployment.
-- "BUILD_VERBOSE"
-  - Option to output verbose messages during build.
-Useful for debugging issues with build system.
-- "TOOL_HEX2DFU_PREFIX" : "**absolute-path-to-hex2dfu-utility-mind-the-forward-slash**"
-  - This is the path to the HEX2DFU utility.
-Use forward slashes and do not provide executable name here.
-- "TOOL_SRECORD_PREFIX" : "**absolute-path-to-srecord-utility-mind-the-forward-slash**"
-  - This is the path to the SRecord utility.
-Use forward slashes and do not provide executable name here.
-- "ESP32_IDF_PATH" : "**absolute-path-to-esp-idf-mind-the-forward-slash**"
-  - This the path to the ESP32 IDF utility.
-Use forward slashes and do not provide executable name here.
-- "EXECUTABLE_OUTPUT_PATH" : "**${workspaceRoot}/build**"
-  - This is the default and recommended path which will expand to the build folder when building from VS Code.
-When building from the command line or from Visual Studio this is not required.
-- "CHIBIOS_SOURCE_FOLDER" : ""
-  - Path to an optional local installation of ChibiOS source files.
-If no path is given, then CMake will download the sources automatically from ChibiOS SVN repository when required.
-Mind the forward slash.
-- "CHIBIOS_HAL_SOURCE": ""
-  - Path to an optional local installation of ChibiOS HAL source files.
-If no path is given, then CMake will download the sources automatically from ChibiOS SVN repository when required.
-Mind the forward slash.
-- "CHIBIOS_CONTRIB_SOURCE": ""
-  - Path to an optional local installation of ChibiOS Contrib source files.
-If no path is given, then CMake will download the sources automatically from ChibiOS Contrib repository when required.
-Mind the forward slash.
-- "FREERTOS_SOURCE_FOLDER": ""
-  - Path to an optional local installation of FreeRTOS source files.
-If no path is given, then CMake will download the sources automatically from FreeRTOS repository when required.
-Mind the forward slash.
-- "CMSIS_SOURCE": ""
-  - Path to an optional local installation of CMSIS source files.
-If no path is given, then CMake will download the sources automatically from CMSIS repository when required.
-Mind the forward slash.
-- "STM32_HAL_DRIVER_SOURCE": ""
-  - Path to an optional local installation of STM32 HAL driver source files.
-If no path is given, then CMake will download the sources automatically.
-Mind the forward slash.
-- "STM32_CMSIS_DEVICE_SOURCE": ""
-  - Path to an optional local installation of CMSIS device source files.
-If no path is given, then CMake will download the sources automatically.
-Mind the forward slash.
-- "STM32_CMSIS_CORE_SOURCE": ""
-  - Path to an optional local installation of STM32 CMSIS source files.
-If no path is given, then CMake will download the sources automatically.
-Mind the forward slash.
-- "TI_SL_CC32xx_SDK_SOURCE": ""
-  - Path to an optional local installation of TI SimpleLink CC32xx SDK source files.
-If no path is given, then CMake will download the sources automatically.
-Mind the forward slash.
-- "TI_SL_CC13xx_26xx_SDK_SOURCE": ""
-  - Path to an optional local installation of TI SimpleLink CC13xx_26xx SDK source files.
-If no path is given, then CMake will download the sources automatically.
-Mind the forward slash.
-- "TI_XDCTOOLS_SOURCE": ""
-  - Path to an optional local installation of TI XDC Tools source files.
-If no path is given, then CMake will download the sources automatically.
-Mind the forward slash.
-- "TI_SYSCONFIG_SOURCE": ""
-  - Path to an optional local installation of TI SysConfig source files.
-If no path is given, then CMake will download the sources automatically.
-Mind the forward slash.
-- "LITTLEFS_SOURCE": ""
-  - Path to an optional local installation of littlefs source files.
-If no path is given, then CMake will download the sources automatically.
-Mind the forward slash.
-- "FATFS_SOURCE": ""
-  - Path to an optional local installation of FatFS source files.
-If no path is given, then CMake will download the sources automatically.
-Mind the forward slash.
-- "MBEDTLS_SOURCE" : ""
-  - Path to an optional local with mbedTLS source files.
-- "NF_INTEROP_ASSEMBLIES" : "Assembly1-Namespace Assembly2-Namespace Assembly3-Namespace"
-  - Lists the name of the Interop assembly(ies) to be added to the build in a space separated string.
-Leave empty or don't add it if no Interop assembly is to be added.
-- "NF_TARGET_DEFCONFIG" : "**path-to-target-defconfig-file**"
-  - Path to the Kconfig defconfig file for the target board.
-This is the only target-specific variable in a CMake preset.
-All hardware/feature/API configuration is read from this defconfig file by the Kconfig system.
+These are still defined in the current preset files and have **not** moved to Kconfig.

+### In `config/user-prefs.json`

+- `CMAKE_BUILD_TYPE`: `Debug`
+  - Build type for the CMake configure preset.
+- `BUILD_VERSION`: `N.N.N.N`
+  - This can be used [to prevent a board from updating if working on a custom firmware](../faq/automatic-firmware-updates.md).
+  - This can be used to work around the "[Found assemblies mismatches when checking for deployment pre-check](build-instructions.md#preparation)" error during deployment.
+- `BUILD_VERBOSE`: `OFF`
+  - Enables verbose build-system output.

+### In `config/user-tools-repos.json`

+- `TOOL_HEX2DFU_PREFIX`
+  - Path to the HEX2DFU utility.
+Use forward slashes and do not include the executable name.
+- `TOOL_SRECORD_PREFIX`
+  - Path to the SRecord utility.
+Use forward slashes and do not include the executable name.
+- `CHIBIOS_SOURCE_FOLDER`
+  - Optional path to a local ChibiOS source tree.
+- `CHIBIOS_HAL_SOURCE`
+  - Optional path to a local ChibiOS HAL source tree.
+- `CHIBIOS_CONTRIB_SOURCE`
+  - Optional path to a local ChibiOS Contrib source tree.
+- `FREERTOS_SOURCE_FOLDER`
+  - Optional path to a local FreeRTOS source tree.
+- `STM32_HAL_DRIVER_SOURCE`
+  - Optional path to local STM32 HAL driver sources.
+- `STM32_CMSIS_DEVICE_SOURCE`
+  - Optional path to local STM32 CMSIS device sources.
+- `STM32_CMSIS_CORE_SOURCE`
+  - Optional path to local STM32 CMSIS core sources.
+- `LWIP_SOURCE`
+  - Optional path to a local lwIP source tree.
+- `MBEDTLS_SOURCE`
+  - Optional path to a local mbedTLS source tree.
+- `FATFS_SOURCE`
+  - Optional path to a local FatFS source tree.
+- `LITTLEFS_SOURCE`
+  - Optional path to a local littlefs source tree.
+- `ESP32_IDF_PATH`
+  - Path to the ESP-IDF folder.
+Use forward slashes.
+- `TI_SL_CC32xx_SDK_SOURCE`
+  - Optional path to a local TI SimpleLink CC32xx SDK source tree.
+- `TI_SL_CC13xx_26xx_SDK_SOURCE`
+  - Optional path to a local TI SimpleLink CC13xx/26xx SDK source tree.
+- `TI_XDCTOOLS_SOURCE`
+  - Optional path to local TI XDC Tools.
+- `TI_SYSCONFIG_SOURCE`
+  - Optional path to local TI SysConfig.
+- `THREADX_SOURCE_FOLDER`
+  - Optional path to a local ThreadX source tree.
+- `NETXDUO_SOURCE_FOLDER`
+  - Optional path to a local NetX Duo source tree.

+### In toolchain and target presets

+- `NF_INTEROP_ASSEMBLIES`: `Assembly1-Namespace Assembly2-Namespace Assembly3-Namespace`
+  - Lists the Interop assemblies to add to the build as a space-separated string.
+Leave empty if none are required.
+- `NF_TARGET_DEFCONFIG`: `path-to-target-defconfig-file`
+  - Path to the Kconfig `defconfig` file for the target board.
+This is the only target-specific variable that still remains in the target CMake presets.

 ## Deprecated CMake Preset Options